sergeyklay/factly/docs/source/usage.rst

 .. code-block:: bash

    # Use the default instruction from instructions.yaml in current directory
-   factly evaluate
+   factly mmlu

    # Use a custom instructions defined in ~/path/to/instructions.yaml file
-   factly evaluate --instructions ~/path/to/instructions.yaml
+   factly mmlu --instructions ~/path/to/instructions.yaml

 By default instructions should be defined in the ``instructions.yaml`` file in current directory.
 Each instruction should provide a different way to guide the model's behavior when responding to questions.